alliesaizan/classification-bias-experiment/README.md

     Equalized odds ratio: nan

 As you can see in the results above, nearly every evaluation metric is zeroed out.
 Demographic parity and equalized odds are also missing.
 I'd consider these results to be unstable.
-If I wanted to improvde precision and recall across both groups, I'd continue to toggle the `DemographicParity()` constraint until I attained satisfactory results.
-The fairlearn documentation notes that picking the appropriate evaluation metric constraint is crucial, and in a real-world situation, this is something that I or my team would have determined ahead of time in accordance with the machine learning project's goals.
+If I wanted to improve precision and recall across both groups, I'd continue to toggle the `DemographicParity()` constraint until I attained satisfactory results.
+The fairlearn documentation notes that picking the appropriate evaluation metric constraint is crucial, and in a real-world situation, this is something that I or my team would have determined ahead of time in accordance with the project's goals.

 In a more rigorous analysis, I'd also do a grid search on the hyperparameters of the SDG classifier to ensure I got the best fit.